Blood Pressure Calculator

 You can take your blood pressure at home using a blood pressure monitor and use the blood pressure calculator as guidance on what your reading means.
 Ensure the monitor has been clinically validated.
-Find a list of blood pressure monitors available for home use on the British Hypertension Society (BHS) website.
+Find a list of blood pressure monitors available for home use on the British and Irish Hypertension Society (BIHS) website.

 - Sit quietly and comfortably on a chair with legs uncrossed and feet flat on the ground with an even surface in front of you.

 - Place your arm on the surface in front of you so that it is supported level with your heart.
 Remove tight clothing and wrap the cuff around your upper arm.

 - Activate the blood pressure monitor, the cuff will inflate to restrict the blood flow in your arm is it gauges your blood pressure.
 This will last for a short time.

 - As the cuff deflates, your reading is displayed on the monitor.
 Enter the two numbers into the blood pressure checker to determine the health of your reading.

 The top systolic reading gives the pressure of your blood on your arteries at it travels around your body.